 Small Healthy Changes

-Besides exercise, Raffy has learned that many other factors can reduce the risk of heart attack, such as maintaining a healthy weight and a healthy diet, and keeping stress under control.
+Besides exercise, Raffy has learned that many other factors can reduce the risk of heart attack, such as maintaining a healthy weight, eating a healthy diet, and keeping stress under control.

-At the same time, Raffy focuses more on the positive changes he is making, and less on the ways he could do better.
+At the same time, Raffy focuses more on the positive changes he is making towards better heart health and less on the ways he could do better.
 “The heart attack made me realize that life is finite and very precious,” he says.
 “I want to enjoy life, and part of that is being compassionate with myself.
 I’m more aware of what I’m eating, but I’m also not going to stress about it.
-I’ve recognized that there are essential foods that are healthy, and less healthy foods foods that I should eat more sparingly.
+I’ve recognized that there are essential foods that are healthy and less healthy foods that I should eat more sparingly.
 If you really want a bag of chips or a scoop of ice cream, then go for it.
 Just recognize that you’re rewarding yourself, and it shouldn’t be an everyday thing.”